Griffitystudios/website-griffity/articles/Agile-Development-Explained-Griffity-Studios.md

 👉 **Visit us at [www.griffitystudios.com](https://www.griffitystudios.com) to explore our portfolio and book your free discovery call today!**

-***
+---

 ## Frequently Asked Questions (FAQs)

 1.  **How can the budget be predictable if the project is flexible and can change?**

     That's a great question and a key strength of the Agile process.
 Predictability comes from the structure of **sprints**.
 Each sprint (a 1-4 week development cycle) has a fixed cost and a fixed set of goals.
-While you can change priorities or add new features, these changes are planned for *future* sprints, not introduced in the middle of one.
+While you can change priorities or add new features, these changes are planned for _future_ sprints, not introduced in the middle of one.
 This approach gives you complete control over the budget.
 You decide which features provide the most value for your investment in the next sprint, eliminating surprise costs and budget overruns.

 2.  **Does 'delivering faster' mean you compromise on software quality?**

     Absolutely not.
 In fact, Agile typically results in a **higher-quality product**.
-Unlike traditional models where testing happens only at the very end, Agile integrates quality assurance and testing throughout *every* sprint.
+Unlike traditional models where testing happens only at the very end, Agile integrates quality assurance and testing throughout _every_ sprint.
 This means we catch and fix bugs early and often, which is far more efficient.
 Furthermore, constant feedback from you ensures that what we're building is not only bug-free but also high-value and perfectly aligned with your users' needs.

 3.  **How much of my time and involvement will be needed during the project?**

     Your involvement is crucial to the project's success.
 We treat our clients as active partners.
 You can expect to be involved in a few key activities:

     - **Sprint Planning:** Helping us prioritize which features to build next.
     - **Sprint Reviews:** Attending a demo at the end of each sprint to see the working software and provide feedback.
     - **Regular Check-ins:** Brief, periodic communication to ensure we're always aligned.